aquasecurity/lmdrouter/README.md

 ### Features

-* Supports all HTTP methods.
+- Supports all HTTP methods.
-* Supports middleware at a global and per-resource level.
+- Supports middleware at a global and per-resource level.
-* Supports path parameters with a simple ":<name>" format (e.g. "/posts/:id").
+- Supports path parameters with a simple ":<name>" format (e.g. "/posts/:id").
-* Provides ability to automatically "unmarshal" an API Gateway request to an arbitrary Go struct, with data coming either from path and query string parameters, or from the request body (only JSON requests are currently supported).
+- Provides ability to automatically "unmarshal" an API Gateway request to an arbitrary Go struct, with data coming from the request path, the query string, the headers and the request body (only JSON requests are currently supported).
-* Provides ability to automatically "marshal" responses of any type to an API Gateway response (only JSON responses are currently generated).
+- Provides ability to automatically "marshal" responses of any type to an API Gateway response (only JSON responses are currently generated).

-## Status

-This is a very early, alpha release.
-API is subject to change.
+- Implements [net/http.Handler](https://pkg.go.dev/net/http#Handler) for running locally or as a simple HTTP server.

 ## Installation